Surya1231/PythonContestia/README.md

 # PythonContestia

-## It is used to know the information of latest coding contest on various coding plateforms
+It is used to know the information of latest coding contest on various coding plateforms.

-# Build and Run
+## Build and Run

 - Install python3 and pip3
 - Install Dependencies